Arnav301/Ecommerce_Follow_Along/README.md

 ## In this milestone_3 we will be creating a structured hierarchy for organizing routes, controllers, models, and middleware by using MongoDb

-## In this milestone_4  we will focus on creating a User Model for our database, setting up controllers to handle user-related data, and enabling file uploads.
+## In this milestone_4  we will focus on creating a User Model for our database, setting up controllers to handle user-related data, and enabling file uploads....